-Examples of two types of calculations in the Account Dimension are shown below-calculations that are "defined once" in the model, and which will be true for every Version, Entity, Department, Month and Year.
+Examples of two types of calculations in the Account Dimension are shown in the next image-calculations that are "defined once" in the model\, and that will be true for every Version, Entity, Department, Month and Year.

-- Aggregation: a logical summation (can include negative numbers as well); here, Revenue = Sale of Goods + Sale of Services. - Formula Calculation: any simple-to-complex mathematical expression; here, Gross Profit % = Gross Profit Revenue.
+- Aggregation: a logical summation (can include negative numbers as well); here, Revenue = Sale of Goods + Sale of Services. - Formula Calculation: any simple-to-complex mathematical expression; here, Gross Profit % = Gross Profit/Revenue.

-[There are many calculations throughout the model, taking the place of many thousands that would be necessary otherwise: note as you scroll right the TotalYear calculation in Column P; further down in rows there are Operating Expense % and Operating Profit %; additionally, all there are aggregations in the model for Total Entity, Total Department... and many others]
+\[There are many calculations throughout the model, taking the place of many thousands that would be necessary otherwise: as you scroll right, note the TotalYear calculation in Column P; further down in rows there are Operating Expense % and Operating Profit %; additionally, there are aggregations in the model for Total Entity, Total Department...and many others]